arisvetter/week-10-ece-lab/class (2) 3/README.md

 ## Lab Questions

 ###  Why can we not just use structural Verilog to implement latches?
+Latches are built around continous assignment, and structural Verilog is built around pre-defined variables and outputs.
+Unless we specifically tell Verilog that a variable is receiving continuous assignment, the program will treat it as a loop condition and be very unhappy.

 ### What is the meaning of always @(*) in a sensitivity block?